gbouvignies/ChemEx/docs/source/develop.rst

 ------------

-To create an environment for developing ChemEx the following additional programs should be installed aside form the required Python modules:
+To create an environment for developing ChemEx the following additional programs should be installed in addition to the required Python modules:

 * `git <https://git-scm.com>`_